The forecasts are in: Supply chain woes are here to stay for the foreseeable future.

 Using a kanban replenishment system helps prevent unnecessary deliveries and overcrowded manufacturing spaces for both the customer and supplier.
-Instead, you give your supplier weekly counts of unopened bundles, and we replenish your stock to pre-agreed levels.
+Instead, you give your supplier regular counts of unopened bundles, and we replenish your stock to pre-agreed levels.

 3. Consolidating Package Costs While Reducing/Eliminating In-Transit Damage

 The packaging process is unique to each component and based on several factors, and your roll former should treat it as such.
 Your metal forming partner should spend money on packaging, period!
 Nothing is worse than damaged products in the field, which causes exponential problems for the entire supply chain.